How to Eat to Lose Weight

 Be careful not to set yourself up for failure by trying to be perfect all the time.
 Approaching personal health, exercise, nutrition, eating habits, and food choices with an all-or-none attitude is the perfect setup for personal failure.
 It is what we can do most of the time that counts.
-For example, you could advise your clients to follow healthy eating habits 80 % of the time and not to worry about it so much 20 % of the time.
+For example, you could follow healthy eating habits 80% of the time and not worry about it so much 20% of the time.

 Estimating daily caloric requirements

-In order to estimate the number of calories a client needs to consume per day, use the following steps:
+In order to estimate the number of calories you need to consume per day, use the following steps:

 1. Determine resting metabolic rate (RMR*) by multiplying body weight in pounds by 10.

-2. Determine amount of calories needed for normal activities of daily life, separate from exercise by using the following estimations:
+2. Determine the number of calories needed for normal activities of daily life, separate from exercise by using the following estimations:

 - For a sedentary, add 20 to 40 percent of RMR.